XYZVINAY/how_to_use_github/README.md

     - The -M option is used to force the rename even if the new branch name already exists.
 This command is useful when you want to change the name of your primary branch from master to main
 - git push -u origin main
   - The -u option is used to set the upstream branch for the current branch.
 This means that in future, you can simply use *"git push"* instead of "git push -u origin main"
+- push --set-upstream origin master
+  - used to push the changes made in the local branch to the remote repository.
+This command pushes the changes made in the local branch to the remote repository named origin.
 ## FOR ADD, COMMIT, PUSH, FULL AND DELETE CMD
 1. git status
 - used to display the current status of the Git repository